hmheng/IdentityServerWithMySql/README.md

 # IdentityServerWithMySql

-This is the IdentityServer4 with MySQL database integration.
+This is the IdentityServer4 with AspNetIdentity & MySQL database integration using Pomelo foundation.